Beuc/renpy-ttk/README.md

 texts), hence a double import will import original texts as translations.
 Of course you can still import new untranslated strings as a POT template (`tl2pot`).

+Don't remove the `.rpyc` files from the `tl/language` directories once you release a version of your game.
+Otherwise your players will lose their seen texts on the next update, which is a frustrating gaming experience.
+This is not specific to renpy-ttk but it's easier to forget about it.
+Just leave them around and let Ren'Py update ("recompile") them.